-The Student Union has two harassment contact persons who support students who have encountered harassment, bullying, discrimination or any other kind of inappropriate treatment.
+HYY has two harassment contact persons who offer support to HYY’s members who have encountered harassment, bullying, discrimination or any other kind of inappropriate treatment.
 Organisations operating under HYY may also consult the harassment contact persons in harassment cases.
-Any contacts with the harassment contact persons are entirely confidential.
-If you prefer, the matter will remain between you and the harassment contact persons are under an obligation of secrecy.
+Any contacts with the harassment contact persons are entirely confidential, and the harassment contact persons are under an obligation of secrecy.

 You can reach both harassment contact persons by email at email@example.com

 If the person harassing you is a staff member at the University, you can also contact the University’s harassment contact persons:

 In the context of the harassment contact person activities, harassment refers to inappropriate and undesired behaviour.
 Harassment may occur through expressions, speech, messages, gestures or touching, for instance.

 In legislation, harassment means infringing human dignity in such a way that it creates a degrading or intimidating environment towards another person.
 Harassment may be related to characteristics including gender, age, origin, nationality, language, religion, belief, opinion, political activity, trade union activity, family relationships, state of health, disability and sexual orientation.